tksy1227/MAD24_P04_Team4/README.md

 Notes:
 - We have chosen for the app to be locked in Portrait Mode to provide optimal user experience.
-- For each feature, we have implemented the '?' feature for users to click on.
+- For some features, we have implemented the '?' feature for users to click on.
 This displays instructions on how to use the feature.
 - The feedback feature has been coded for the developer to receive legitimate emails whenever a user sends feedback through the app.
 The developer will receive the email via gmail within a few minutes.